Singulink/Singulink.Collections/README.md

 numberNames.ContainsValue("Two"); // true

+// Empty lists are not part of the dictionary until a value is added

 ValueList threeNames = numberNames[3];

-// Empty lists are not part of the dictionary until a value is added: numberNames.ContainsKey(3); // false
+numberNames.ContainsKey(3); // false

 threeNames.Add("Three");
 numberNames.ContainsKey(3); // true

-// Lists are automatically removed from the dictionary when they become empty again threeNames.Clear();
+// Lists are automatically removed from the dictionary when they become empty

+threeNames.Clear();
 numberNames.TryGetValues(3, out threeNames); // false